IcodeNet/angular2-webpack-typescript-exercises/steps/step2-directives-components-composition/excersise02-background.md

 #**Angular Components, Directives, dependencies and metadata Decorators**

 An Angular2 component is just a javascript object that encapsulates data and behaviour.

 in order to render something on a page angular needs to have some details/metadata about the Context.
-    *  What is the tag name that component's code will augment
+    *  What is the tag name that the component's code will augment
     *  what styles are available to the component to use
-    *  what is the visual represenation of the component that will be rendered
+    *  what is the visual represenation of the component when rendered
     * ... and many more